pcias/fifotibble/README.md

 ### Contribution guidelines ###

-* There are basic unit tests far from final
+*
-* The the main 'fifotibble' function is extesively step-by-step commented to show by example its working
+* The the main function to use is 'tidyfifo', but the 'fifotibble' is extesively step-by-step commented to show by example its work
+* The most useful e.g. for stock capital gains calculation is the gainOnSell function, careful with execution times, there is some R
+*    iteration there
 * See also the tests as they demonstrate the basic usage
+* TODO: cleanup sicne both 'tidyfifo' and 'fifotibble' actually implement same algorithm kind of twice

 ### Who do I talk to? ###